maxfierke/Lemu4-Hackintosh-Config/README.md

 - Wifi w/ Atheros 9285 card.
 DSDT is patched to support the 9285.
 See [toleda's work](https://github.com/toleda/airport_pcie-hm) for enablement instructions.
 - Audio output (internal speaker & headphone)
   - With automatic switching between the two (Thanks Liliniser)
-  - The quality is not great.
-Bass is a bit too much for the speakers.
-Probably issues with the amp settings for some of the nodes.
 - Chicony Webcam (thanks to [Andy Vandijck's AnyiSightCam kext](http://www.insanelymac.com/forum/topic/238847-get-your-uvc-webcam-working-as-apple-isight/).
 I've provided a patched version of this in the `kexts` folder.
 It might even be possible to do via DSDT too)

 ###Non-working Hardware:
 - Intel Centrino Advanced-N 6235 (No drivers for it.
-Probably won't be (at least not for 10.8.x))
+Probably never will be.
+Get an Atheros or Broadcom.
+Atheros 9285 recommended)
 - Audio Input (Microphone)
 - Brightness changing